 - Salary Deferrals.
-You may withdraw amounts attributable to Salary Deferrals while you are still employed upon any of the following events: - > You are at least age 591⁄2 at the time of the distribution. - You have incurred a hardship, as described below. - You are in certain qualified active military duty.
-Please contact your Plan Administrator if you have any questions regarding the availability of a distribution under this provision. - Matching Contributions.
-You may withdraw amounts attributable to Matching Contributions while you are still employed upon any of the following events: - You are at least age 591⁄2 at the time of the distribution. - Rollover Contributions.
-If you have rolled money into this Plan from another qualified plan or IRA, you may take an in-service distribution of your Rollover Contribution account at any time.
+You may withdraw amounts attributable to Salary Deferrals while you are still employed upon any of the following events: - > You are at least age $59\frac{1}{2}$ at the time of the distribution. - > You have incurred a hardship, as described below. - > You are in certain qualified active military duty.
+Please contact your Plan Administrator if you have any questions regarding the availability of a distribution under this provision.